-The Zante currant is also a chef’s delight due to its taste and as such considered and sold as a luxury delicacy.
+The Zante currant is also a specialty food and a chef’s delight due to its taste and as such considered and sold as a luxury delicacy.

 These raisins have been cultivated in ancient Greece since the 4th century BC, produced from dark red seedless grapes.

 Initially found only along the shores of Corinth, the currants were later in the 16th century also produced on the Ionian island of Zakynthos, where you can still find them today.